- 1 10 Must-Try German Desserts and Sweets

 If you’re heading to an ice cream shop but Spaghettieis isn’t your thing, try a refreshing, invigorating Eiskaffee.

 Germany’s take on iced coffee is a little more decadent than what you’ll find in the US.
-It’s a glass of cold coffee (which will be strong and delicious) poured over a couple scoops of vanilla ice cream and then topped with a thick layer of fresh whipped cream.
+It’s a glass of cold coffee (which will be strong and delicious) poured over a couple scoops of vanilla ice cream and then usually topped with a thick layer of fresh whipped cream.

 I love Eiskaffee and make it at home in the US all the time.
 You can too!
 Click here to get my step-by-step German iced coffee recipe.
 Summer is so much better with German Eiskaffee!